California Clásico: 2008–present

 The San Jose Earthquakes franchise was revived by Lewis Wolff and Earthquakes Soccer, LLC, restarting the rivalry in 2008.
 Ignominiously, both the Quakes and Galaxy tied for the worst record that season.
 The Quakes lost the series and thus received the dubious distinction.

 On June 25, 2011, Josh Saunders came in for injured goalie Donovan Ricketts.
 Saunders received a red card for what appeared to be an intentional elbow to the face of Steven Lenhart.
 Galaxy had no more substitute goalies and were forced to use forward Mike Magee as a last resort.
 Magee kept a shutout as the game ended 0-0.

 The rivalry further intensified in 2012 when the Galaxy hosted the Earthquakes at The Home Depot Center with Galaxy taking the lead 2–0 but with 15 minutes left the Earthquakes came back and won the game 3–2.
 In late June, the Earthquakes played the Galaxy in front of 50,391 spectators at Stanford Stadium marking an attendance record for the Earthquakes franchise.
-Once again the Galaxy took the lead 3–2 at half time but the Earthquakes managed to score two goals to defeat the Galaxy 4–3, David Beckham was involved in scuffles during and after the match, he was awarded a one-match ban by the MLS Disciplinary Committee.
+Once again the Galaxy took the lead 3–2 at half time but the Earthquakes managed to score two goals to defeat the Galaxy 4–3, David Beckham was involved in scuffles during and after the match, he was handed a one-match ban by the MLS Disciplinary Committee.
 The match itself was credited as one of the best MLS games in history.
-Galaxy's Omar Gonzalez expressed that the Earthquakes were "embarrassing", "obnoxious" and "a bunch of jokes" after a 2-2 draw.
+Galaxy's Omar Gonzalez expressed that the Earthquakes were "embarrassing", "obnoxious" and "a bunch of jokes" after a 2–2 draw.

 The two teams met again in the Western Conference Semi-finals.
 San Jose defeated Los Angeles 1–0 in the first leg but the Galaxy came back and defeated the Earthquakes 3–1 at Buck Shaw Stadium, (3–2 on aggregate).
 It was the Earthquakes only loss at Buck Shaw all season.

-In June 2013, the Clasico returned to Stanford Stadium and in stunning comeback fashion, the Earthquakes defeated the Galaxy with two goals by Shea Salinas and Alan Gordon in stoppage time (92',93') to win the game 3–2.
+In June 2013, the Clásico returned to Stanford Stadium and in stunning comeback fashion, the Earthquakes defeated the Galaxy with two goals by Shea Salinas and Alan Gordon in stoppage time (92',93') to win the game 3–2.
 San Jose became the first MLS team ever to win a game in extra time with 10 men after Víctor Bernárdez was red carded in the 77' minute.

-For the first time, the California Clasico was hosted in Fresno, California, as part of the inaugural Central California Cup on February 15, 2014.
+For the first time, the California Clásico was hosted in Fresno, California, as part of the inaugural Central California Cup on February 15, 2014.
 The preseason exhibition match marked the first time two MLS franchises played each other in the city of Fresno.

 In June 2015, the Earthquakes hosted the Galaxy at Stanford in front of 50,422 spectators.
 The June 2016 match set a new attendance record of 50,816.